Coordinator for Multilingualism

 The mission of the Department for General Assembly and Conference Management (DGACM) is to provide high quality meeting and documentation services to all Member States in New York, Geneva, Vienna, Nairobi, and wherever international conferences and meetings are held by the United Nations, in the official languages of the Organization.
 DGACM plays a key role in fostering multilingual dialogue and cooperation among United Nations Member States, international organizations, intergovernmental bodies, and civil society.

-In collaboration with DGACM, the Department of Public Information -- which strives to promote global awareness and understanding of the work of the United Nations through media such as radio, television, Internet and print -- will continue to make every effort to comply with the highest standards of multilingualism, and to raise the public profile of the United Nations as a multilingual organization.
+In collaboration with DGACM, the Department of Global Communications -- which strives to promote global awareness and understanding of the work of the United Nations through media such as radio, television, Internet and print -- will continue to make every effort to comply with the highest standards of multilingualism, and to raise the public profile of the United Nations as a multilingual organization.